 3. The goblin shark

 The goblin shark is a very rare and poorly understood animal — arguably the least understood shark species.
 The goblin shark is the only survivor of a family called Mitsukurinidae, a lineage some 125 million years old.
 They are quite puzzling creatures, and it’s not the first time we’ve taken a look at the goblin shark.

-While you could see some resemblance to other shark species, this animal looks like no other shark.
+While you could see some resemblance to other shark species, this animal has its own striking particularities.
 It is usually between 3 and 4 meters long when mature, though it can grow much larger than that (it’s not exactly clear just how much); you shouldn’t worry, however, because they live at over 100 meters deep, with mature specimens living way deeper than that.

 Various anatomical features of the goblin shark, such as its flabby body and small fins, suggest that it is sluggish in nature. they have a very reduced skeleton and weak muscles.
 Therefore it is not a particularly fast swimmer.
 It’s probably a stalker, relying on ambush tactics to hunt.
 The long snout appears to have a sensory function, detecting electric fields from other creatures.

 They don’t survive on the surface, despite Japanese attempts at keeping them in special aquariums.
-I really wish the Japanese would stop doing stupid things like that.
+Hopefully, these attempts will subside.